AFCON 2025: Mohamed Salah Scores 'Controversial' Goal As 10-Man Egypt Beat Bafana Bafana

 Controversy arose in the closing stages of the first half after the Pharaohs were awarded a penalty after Video Assistant Referee (VAR) showed that Khuliso Mudau appeared to catch Salah in the face.
 The Liverpool forward then took responsibility from the spot and converted with composure.

-Broos answered at the start of the second half by introducing Mbule, who was initially named among the substitutes, with former Mamelodi Sundowns midfielder replacing Thalente Mbatha.
+Broos answered at the start of the second half by introducing Mbule, who was initially named among the substitutes, with the former Mamelodi Sundowns midfielder replacing Thalente Mbatha.

 Bafana Bafana pushed hard to force their way back into the contest.
 Still, the Pharaohs remained resolute at the back, pressed with intensity, and punished Bafana Bafana’s high defensive line with sharp, well-executed counterattacks.